groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/add/text/doc.md

 ############################# Header ############################
 title: "Add Text Watermark to DOC in Java"
-description: "Adding text watermark to DOC file in Java & J2SE applications.
-Manage the watermark size, font type, rotation angle and position of the watermark on the document pages, as you may need."
+description: "Add text watermarks to DOC files in Java & J2SE applications.
+The watermark size, font type, rotation angle, and position can be managed with ease."

 ############################# SubMenu ############################
 submenu: